-This means that the stress of organizing a meeting no longer falls to one person, and instead, they can be easily helped, allowing them to focus more on their own work.
+This means that the stress of organizing a meeting no longer falls on one person, and instead, they can be easily helped, allowing them to focus more on their work.
 Below, we have provided some information on the different hosting features available in Zoom.

 Passing on the host controls

 If you have been to more than a couple of meetings, chances are that you have been in at least one that has dragged on past the scheduled time.
 This is, unfortunately, fairly common if your team is perhaps stuck trying to solve a problem or brainstorming a troublesome idea.